WS-JSNA/ws-jsna.github.io/_pages/ccgs-coastal-population-estimates-and-projections.md

-{% include figure image_path="http://jsna.westsussex.gov.uk/wp-content/uploads/2016/06/2014-Population-Projections.jpg" alt="Source: ONS Mid-Year Population Estimate (2014); ONS Sub-National Population Projections (2014) Note.
+{% include figure image_path="/assets/images/ccg-profiles/coastal/2014-Population-Projections.jpg" alt="Source: ONS Mid-Year Population Estimate (2014); ONS Sub-National Population Projections (2014) Note.
 The figure represents the change from the 2016 population projection to the 2026 and 2036 population projection" caption="Source: ONS Mid-Year Population Estimate (2014); ONS Sub-National Population Projections (2014).
-Note: the figure represents the change from the 2016 population projection to the 2026 and 2036 population projection" %}
+Note: the figure represents the change from the 2016 population projection to the 2026 and 2036 population projection" class="full" %}